matthew-beerens/obsidian-vault/OSCP/PrivEsc/Windows/Enumeration.md

 `Runas` can be used as long as the user has ability to logon to the system.

 This can be used with `local or dommain` accounts.

+#### Automated Enumeration

+We can use tools like `WinPEAS`, `Seatbelt`, and `JAWS` to automated the above methods to get a comprehensive view of the system.

+Automated tools can be blocked by AV so if this doesn't work resort to manual or other automated tools.

+`sudo apt install peass` - install the peas tools on kali

+`cp /usr/share/peass/winpeas/winPEASx64.exe .` win peas can be found at this directory and copies to the current directory for ease of usage and serving to target host